 2. Gather the Right Visual Assets

-You don’t need a big photoshoot (though it’s never a bad idea to plan one), but do make sure to capture images with your annual report in mind—even if that means having a staff member take them with a high-quality camera—so you’re not left relying on low-quality cellphone shots.
+You don’t need a big photoshoot (though it’s never a bad idea to plan one), but do make sure to capture images with your annual report in mind—even if that means having a staff member take them with a high-quality camera—so you’re not left relying on low-quality iPhone shots.
 High-quality photos are key to making your annual report feel authentic and engaging.
 And they can be repurposed in so many ways.

 What to gather: